Controlling a Symbol's Bounding Box

-- Note that the edit handles clearly extend out to the sides of the actual toilet itself in both the 3D and 2D views.
+- Note that the edit handles clearly extend out to the sides of the actual toilet itself in both the 2D and 3D views.

-Now that we have observed the size of the toilet's bounding box, we are ready to make modifications to it.
+Now that you have observed the size of the toilet's bounding box, you are ready to make modifications to it.

 To create setback space for a symbol